IBM-Cloud/docs/services/reqnsi.md

 1. On the {{site.data.keyword.Bluemix_notm}} Dashboard, click
 the tile for the service that you want to access.
 The dashboard for the service is displayed.
-2. In the left navigation pane, click *Manage* to authorize the binding from other service instances by using the console of the service instance.
+2. In the navigation pane, click **Manage** to authorize the binding from other service instances by using the console of the service instance.
-3. If you want to deny other services access to the service instance, click *Service Access Authorization* in the left navigation pane and then use *Revoke* to remove the service binding.
+3. If you want to deny other services access to the service instance, click **Service Access Authorization** in the navigation pane and then use **Revoke** to remove the service binding.

 # rellinks
 {: #rellinks}